-If you’ve had the pleasure of meeting our owners, Karen and Charlie Morrison, then you already know the type of people they are.
-Giving doesn’t even begin to describe them individually and as a couple.
+If you’ve had the pleasure of meeting small business MCR Medical owners, Karen and Charlie Morrison, then you already know the type of people they are.
+First of all giving doesn’t even begin to describe them individually or as a couple.

-One organization that is near and dear to them is the Women’s Small Business Accelerator located in Westerville, Ohio.
+One organization that is near and dear to our owners is the Women’s Small Business Accelerator located in Westerville, Ohio.
 WSBA is a non-profit organization focused exclusively on women who, while the largest percentage of small business owners, still lag behind men in average sales, employee numbers, and securing funding.

 Recently, a WSBA participant wrote to Columbus Business First Magazine.
 We wanted to share it with you.